derekgreene/topic-model-tutorial/README.md

 1. [Text Preprocessing](1%20-%20Text%20Preprocessing.ipynb): Provides a basic introduction to preprocessing documents with *scitkit-learn*.
 2. [NMF Topic Models](2%20-%20NMF%20Topic%20Models.ipynb): Covers the application and interpretation of topic models via the NMF implementation provided by *scitkit-learn*.
-3. [Model Selection for NMF](3%20-%20Model%20Selection%20for%20NMF.ipynb): More advanced material on selecting the number of topics for NMF, using topic coherence.
+3. [Parameter Selection for NMF](3%20-%20Parameter%20Selection%20for%20NMF.ipynb): More advanced material on selecting the number of topics for NMF, using topic coherence.

 To demonstrate the topic modelling techniques, a sample dataset [is provided here](data/articles.txt).
-This consists of 4,551 news articles from 2016, stored in a single text file, one article per line.
+This consists of 4,551 news articles from 2016, stored in a single text file (25MB), one article per line.

 ### Dependencies